inspectIT/inspectit-ocelot/README.md

 If you want to contribute anything to this awesome project, feel free to open a pull request or reach out to us!
 A good starting point is the [CONRIBUTION.md](CONTRIBUTION.md).

-If you need additional or in-depth information on the actual implementation of inspectIT OCE, check out the README files in the child projects of this repository.
+If you need additional or in-depth information on the actual implementation of inspectIT Ocelot, check out the README files in the child projects of this repository.

 ## FAQ